zounasL/Fix-Hack-Learn---SharePoint/README.md

 **Cool, but how we get the data?** We can get the web part data by using SP search api and parse/decode the “CanvasContent” field.
 This field has all the information what is needed to do a custom rendering for the web part.

 Reason why we want to do own template for news is to have better control what kind of web parts are supported in the mobile app.
 Disadvantage is that then we have two different news sources, but this might be feasible in cases where you want to have own news datatype for the mobile.
-One way maybe to tackle this is to have some kind of news converter which will duplicate created news and filers out web parts which are not supported.
+One way maybe to tackle this is to have some kind of news converter which will duplicate created news and filters out web parts which are not supported.

 Example css how to hide web parts from the toolbox